microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

 ``` bash
 openssl genrsa -des3 -out FileName.key 1024
 ```
-In this step, a password will be asked.The following commands you enter will use the `FileName` parameter multiple times.
+In this step, a password will be asked.
+The following commands you enter will use the `FileName` parameter multiple times.
 You can choose a suitable file name to replace `FileName`.

 #### 4. Generate certificate request